-I am a choreographer, dance teacher, researchers and freelance dancer.
+I am a choreographer, dance teacher and freelance dancer.
 Since 2002 I live and work in Hamburg.
-I started my dance education as a child at the Dance Conservatory in Santiago de Chile.
+I started my dance education at the Dance Conservatory of the University of Chile.
 My artistic career is characterized by various international experiences in Latin America and Europe.
 In 2005 I founded my label "Danza Urbana", for which I am in charge of the artistic direction and creation of intercultural dance projects.